erp12/plushi/README.md

-# pushi
+# plushi

-Pushi is a language agnostic push interpreter capable of running push programs via JSON/EDN interface.
+Plushi is a language agnostic push interpreter capable of running push programs via JSON/EDN interface.

 Push is a programming language designed for AI systems to write software in.